-How can Spalding’s mission and the program’s social justice focus play a role in my career?
+How can Spalding’s mission and the program’s restorative justice focus play a role in my career?

 By simply being exposed to Spalding’s mission and the course content you’ll walk away with a unique perspective on criminal justice.
-Criminal justice programs that do not have a focus on or do not provide any type of instruction on social justice initiatives, may not provide the same exposure.
-As a Spalding student, you will have been exposed to social justice initiatives.
+Criminal justice programs that do not have a focus on or do not provide any type of instruction on restorative justice initiatives, may not provide the same exposure.
+As a Spalding student, you will have been exposed to restorative justice and criminal justice reform initiatives.
 We hope that you will graduate with a mindset that allows you to go out and see the criminal justice system clearly and, when necessary, take action to create reform or changes in the system to improve lives for everyone.

-What career paths can I purse with a Criminal Justice Studies degree?
+What career paths can I pursue with a Criminal Justice Studies degree?

 There are a large number of careers that are available in criminal justice.
 Currently, there are more sworn personnel positions in corrections and law enforcement than there are suitable applicants to fill those positions.
 So a career opportunity should be ample.